AuroraAmissa/ProjectUnison/content/ch2-basics/characters-bonus_points.md

 ### Enhancement Traits

 Enhancement bonus traits allow you to spend bonus traits to increase your character's abilities and other statistics.
-U

 ::::: {.ability}
 ###### Ability Enhancement [Bonus Trait]{.ability-head} {.unlisted .unnumbered}